csswizardry/csswizardry.github.com/speaking.md

 # Speaking and workshops

-I speak about—and run workshops covering—big CSS, its architecture, and writing it in large teams on on large products in a performant manner that scales.
+I speak about—and run workshops covering—big CSS, its architecture, and writing it in large teams on large products in a performant manner that scales.
 If you would like me to speak or run a workshop at one of your events, please
 <a href="mailto:harry@csswizardry.com">drop me a line</a>.

 I also run private workshops, where I come into your offices and get hacking